JabesSoftware/scoreBoard/README.md

 # scoreBoard
 First front-end project.
-This is my attempt to improve my HTML and CSS knowledge.
+This is my attempt to improve my HTML, CSS and JS knowledge.

 Scope: